Ticket Statuses (in progress)

 YOU MUST UPDATE THE DUE DATE WHEN DEFERRING A TICKET.
 If you don't update the due date, the ticket can get lost indefinitely.

 • When a ticket is in the initial stages of being evaluated (triaged), but we want to indicate that we are paying attention to it so someone else doesn't take it, use status "IN PROGRESS."
-This status should be used sparingly.
+This status should be used only for short periods of time while you are actively working the ticket.

 Idea

-Waiting Customer status and Complete status can be set by sending an email.
+Helpful Tip: The Waiting Customer and Complete statuses can be conveniently set by sending an email note.
 See instructions.

 Alert

 • We are working on it – no specific appointment.
 This is for work assigned to a tech does not require any interaction with the customer and does not need to be scheduled because it can be done as soon as time permits (e.g., backup checks, minor background projects).
-The ticket contact will NOT be notified or reminded of the “appointment” – use status “No Appt Needed - To Do” and move to assigned tech's TODO queue
+The ticket contact will NOT be notified – use status “No Appt Needed - To Do” and move to assigned tech's TODO queue.
+Note that there are ticket templates available to set all the fields correctly when adding a ticket to a tech's TODO queue.
+It's safest to use them.

-• We've scheduled the work but it's done behind the scenes so we don't need to schedule at all with the customer, use Scheduled
+• We've scheduled the work but it's done behind the scenes so we don't need to schedule at all with the customer, use Scheduled.
+(This will be set automatically if you use TimeZest to schedule the work.)

 • Ticket has been completed.
 Use Complete.
-(Generally, the ticket contact will receive an email via WF Rule notifying them that ticket is complete.)
+(Generally, the ticket contact will receive an email via a workflow rule notifying them that the ticket is complete.)

 • We are waiting until an item that we ordered arrives before further action can be taken.
 Use status “Waiting Vendor.
 Vendor in this context refers to a seller of goods such as hardware or software to us, not directly to customer.
 The waiting vendor status is for when we're waiting for our vendor, not the customer's vendor.
 In the latter case we use the "waiting customer" status.